xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### How does XMTP establish a secure and fraud-proof relationship between two identities?

+XMTP V3 uses a combination of Ethereum wallet signatures and MLS (Messaging Layer Security):

+1. A user starts with an Ethereum wallet and installs an XMTP-enabled app.

+2. The user creates an XMTP identity, which involves generating an identity key.

+3. For each app or device, an installation key is created and signed by the identity key.

+4. The installation key is used to create an MLS credential, which is signed by the Ethereum wallet.

+5. The MLS credential contains the wallet address and a hash of the installation's signature verification key.

+6. For group chats, XMTP uses the MLS protocol to manage secure communication between multiple parties.

+For more details, see [Group chat concepts and protocols](/protocol/v3/group-chat#security-and-encryption) and [Identity in XMTP v3](/protocol/v3/identity)

+In this regard, XMTP V3 provides several improvements over V2:

+- Enhanced security: V3 implements the MLS protocol, which provides stronger security guarantees including forward secrecy and post-compromise security.

+- Group chat support: V3 natively supports secure group chats, allowing multiple participants to communicate securely in a single conversation.

+- Scalability: The MLS protocol used in v3 is designed to scale efficiently, supporting larger groups and more frequent updates.

+- Improved key management: V3's use of installation keys and MLS credentials provides a more robust and flexible key management system.

+- Better privacy: V3 includes features to enhance user privacy, such as hiding sender metadata in group chats.

+- Future-proofing: The adoption of MLS, an emerging standard for secure messaging, positions XMTP to be compatible with future developments in secure communication protocols.

+- Interoperability: By using MLS, XMTP v3 aligns with industry standards, potentially allowing for easier interoperability with other secure messaging systems in the future.

+These improvements make XMTP v3 a secure, scalable, and feature-rich protocol for decentralized messaging, particularly suited for apps requiring high levels of security and support for group communications.

+#### XMTP v2

-Blockchain accounts sign and advertise a set of keys to start using XMTP.
-XMTP uses these keys to establish a shared secret between the blockchain accounts.
-It then uses the shared secret to generate a key used to encrypt an invitation that allows the blockchain accounts to start exchanging messages.
+In V2, blockchain accounts sign and advertise a set of keys to start using XMTP.
+These keys are used to establish a shared secret between the blockchain accounts.
+The shared secret is then used to generate a key for encrypting an invitation, allowing the blockchain accounts to start exchanging messages.
 No third-party apps or relayers are involved in this process.

-To learn more about these keys, see [Key generation and usage in XMTP](/protocol/v2/key-generation-and-usage).

-To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](/protocol/v2/invitation-and-message-encryption).
+For more details, see [Key generation and usage in XMTP v2](/protocol/v2/key-generation-and-usage) and [Invitation and message encryption with XMTP v2](/protocol/v2/invitation-and-message-encryption).

 ### Does each blockchain account address have a corresponding XMTP identity?

+Yes.
+In XMTP V3, each blockchain account address is associated with an XMTP identity.

+1. When a user first uses XMTP with a particular blockchain account, they create an "identity key" for that account.

+2. This identity key is used to sign "installation keys" for each app or device where the user uses XMTP.

+3. The installation keys are then used to create and sign MLS credentials, which are used for secure communication in individual and group chats.

+To learn more about identity in XMTP v3, see [Identity in XMTP v3](/protocol/v3/identity).

+In this regard, XMTP V3 provides several improvements over V2:

+- Multi-device support: V3's use of installation keys allows users to have multiple devices or apps associated with a single blockchain identity, improving user experience and flexibility.

+- Enhanced security: The multi-layered key structure (identity key, installation keys, MLS credentials) provides better isolation and security, reducing the risk if a single device or app is compromised.

+- Scalability: The V3 approach scales better for users with multiple devices or apps, without requiring a new full identity setup for each.

+- Revocation and rotation: V3 allows for more granular key management, including the ability to revoke specific installation keys without affecting the entire identity.

+These improvements make XMTP V3 robust, flexible, and secure in its handling of user identities, particularly for users engaging with multiple devices or apps.

+#### XMTP V2

 Yes.
 Each blockchain account address is represented by an XMTP identity key.
 This identity key is a part of a key bundle that only the address that generated it can use to authenticate messages.